 What information will be collected?

-The questions in this survey include demographic information (e.g., participant’s age, gender identity, ethnic origin, employment statusincome, education and nationality).
+The questions in this survey include demographic information (e.g., participant’s age, gender identity, ethnic origin, employment status, income, education and nationality).
 Various aspects of personality will be measured via a series of questionnaires and your consumer preferences will be examined.
 All data collected will remain anonymous.

 Your email address will only be used to contact you for the specific purpose of the prize draw.
 It will not be shared with any third parties and will be stored in a separate location to your questionnaire responses.
 These email addresses will be deleted after the prize draw winner is selected.